djbartos93/BartosBlog/about.md

 In addition to projects, and broadcast related things, I plan to occasionally share some travel experiences and some general thoughts and things on technology and the world of engineering.
 I also hope to have some guest writers to help me out with topics that I may not be very well versed on.
 Starting off I plan to write at least one post a week on here, so feel free to subscribe to my RSS feed or shoot me an email from my contact form and I will add you to my email list!

+Oh I almost forgot, I cross-post everything on here to my [Medium Puiblication]() if you would rather subscribe to that or would rather read things over there.